-The returns to education were (0.08; 0.11; 0.08); for the pooled twins sample, MZ and DZ twins samples respectively using the fixed effects model that utilize the twins nature of the data.
-These results are all positive and highly significant (p<0.0001), though the MZ twins estimate is bigger in magnitude compared with the linear model result 0.094 (Table 5.2.4).
-This indicates that the fixed effects model could be considered a better model for estimating the returns to education since higher returns are obtained when genetic and environmental factors are considered or taken into account.
+The returns to education were (0.08; 0.11; 0.08); for the pooled twins samples respectively using the fixed effects model that utilize the twins nature of the data.
+These results are all positive and highly significant (p<0.0001), though the MZ twins estimate is bigger in magnitude significant (p<0.0001), though the 0.094 (Table 5.2.4).
+This indicates that the compared with the linear model result 0.094 (Table 5.2.4).
+This indicates that the fixed effects model could be considered a better model for estimating the returns fixed effects model could be considered a better model for estimating the returns fixed effects model could be considered a better model for estimating the returns fixed effects model could be considered a better model for estimating the returns fixed effects model could be considered a better model for estimating the returns factors are considered or taken into account.